 The first thing to do if you decide to follow this route is to seek the advice of a high-quality or experienced manufacturer who knows all about air compressors and their numerous parts.

 The specialist would advise you or recommend the best type of air compressor valves that are highly compatible with your system.
-Examine the type of material used to make the valve, how it is manufactured.
+Examine the type of material used to make the valve, and how it is manufactured.
 What are the pressure limits for optimal performance etc.?

 For instance, a compressor valve created using lasers are usually very accurate.
 This enables your system to run smoothly with zero hiccups, especially if the environmental factors are conducive to the valve.